 According to the US Bureau of Labor Statistics, there were over 2.5 million US worksite injuries in a single year in 2017.
 That translates into three employees injured at work per every 100 full-time workers in this country.
-As a food truck or food trailer employer, you too are legally required to compensate for medical expenses if an employee is injured while working in one of your vehicles.
+As a food truck employer, you too are legally required to compensate for medical expenses if an employee is injured while working in one of your vehicles.

 In this post, you can learn about your responsibilities as an employer if there is an injury on your truck during work hours.

 Workers’ Compensation Defined